1975 Oakland Raiders season

 The 1975 Oakland Raiders season was the team's 16th season, and 6th in the National Football League.

-The 1975 season would be George Blanda's final season in the NFL.
+The 1975 season was George Blanda's final season in the NFL.
 Blanda retired with two significant records: the most seasons in American professional football (26), and most games played (340).
-The Raiders would finish the season with an 11–3 record and won the AFC West for the 4th straight year.
+The Raiders finished the season with an 11–3 record and won the AFC West for the 4th straight year.
 They also made the playoffs for the 4th straight season.
 In the playoffs, the Raiders stunned the Cincinnati Bengals 31–28 in the Divisional Round.
 In the AFC Championship game, their third straight, they lost to the Steelers for the second straight season 16–10.

 Opposing quarterbacks had a passer rating of 37.2 against Oakland in 1975, the second-lowest total of the Super Bowl era.
 The Raiders defeated the Dolphins to win their season opener for the first time since 1969.